-To add another layer of "comparative" complexity, the European Union's legal system "regulation" has a different meaning altogether and denotes one of five forms of law: regulation, directive, decision, recommendation, and opinion.
+To add another layer of complexity, in the European Union's legal system "regulation" has a different meaning altogether and denotes one of five forms of law: regulation, directive, decision, recommendation, and opinion.
 "Regulation" means a rule that is directly applicable and obligatory in all member states.
 Thus, Law cannot save us from the recognition that there are many ways in which regulation enters the public and academic discourse.

-Instead of forcing unity, we should recognize the many meanings of regulation and devote our efforts to understand each other terms.
-This pluralist aptitude was also adopted by Julia Black who has distinguished between functionalist, essentialist, and conventionalist definitions of regulation (Black, 2002)..
+This pluralism was already recognized by Julia Black for example has distinguished between functionalist, essentialist, and conventionalist definitions of regulation (Black, 2002)..
 A functionalist definition is based on the function that "regulation" performs in society, or what it does (e.g. risk minimization and economic controls).
 An essentialist definition asserts that "regulation is..."
 It identifies elements that have an analytical relationship to the concept in an attempt to specify an invariant set of necessary and sufficient conditions.
-For example, "regulation is a form of institutionalized norm" enforcement.
-A conventionalist definition focuses on the way or ways that the term is used in practice; for example, for [such and such a party] regulation means [such and such] but for [another party] regulation means [something else] ....
-It is unproductive, Black suggests, forcing a definition on a diverse community of scholars and public policymakers with different interests in regulation.
+For example, "regulation is a form of institutionalized norm" (enforcement).
+A conventionalist definition focuses on the way or ways that the term is used in practice; for example, for [such and such a party] regulation means [such and such] but for [another party] regulation means [something else] It is unproductive, Black suggests, forcing a definition on a diverse community of scholars and public policymakers with different interests in regulation.
 It is however important to clarify different meanings, and to point to the way that definition characterizes the practice, the conceptions, and the paradoxes that are involved in the study and practice of regulation.
-At the same time it is important to draw up definitions of regulation that allow us to examine and understand rule making in light of social, political, and economy theories; developments in national and global governance and regulatory trends that are identified in this chapter, namely, the consolidation of regulatory regimes, the autonomization of regulatory agencies, the emergence of new forms of civil and business-to-business regulation, and the hybrid architecture of regulatory capitalism
+At the same time it is important to draw up definitions of regulation that allow us to examine and understand rule making in light of social, political, and economy theory; developments in national and global governance and regulatory trends that are identified in this paper.4